REGULATIONS FOR EUROHOCKEY CLUB COMPETITIONS (OUTDOORS) EURO HOCKEY LEAGUE (MEN) – SEPTEMBER 2019

 12.1 Uniforms for umpires and officials, including advertising in the form of a company’s name, logo or trademark, will be provided by Euro Hockey League.
 It is compulsory for this uniform, and no other, to be worn during any and all EHL events.

-12.2 Each club (playing in Round 1) must submit to EHL for approval by 15 September, in accordance with instructions received from the EHF Competitions Manager, digital colour photographs of their playing kit, (shirts, shorts and socks) for both their first choice (club colours) and their alternative choice, including goalkeepers shirts.
-For teams waived through to Round 2, the deadline for the submission of the playing kit photographs is 1 March.
+12.2 Each club (playing in KO16) must submit to EHL for approval by 15 September, in accordance with instructions received from the EHF Competitions Manager, digital colour photographs of their playing kit, (shirts, shorts and socks) for both their first choice (club colours) and their alternative choice, including goalkeepers shirts.
+For teams waived through to the Final8, the deadline for the submission of the playing kit photographs is 1 March.

-12.3 Each player shall wear the logo of the EHL on either the left or right sleeve and in a position specified by EHL in such a way that no association with a sponsor is possible.
+12.3 Each player shall wear the logo of the EHL on either the left or right sleeve (45 sq cm) and in a position specified by EHL in such a way that no association with a sponsor is possible.
+NB Only the manufacturer’s logo can be worn alongside the logo of the EHL.
+NB Only in the 2019-2020 season, the old EHL logo is allowed to be worn.

 12.4 Players’ Uniforms: